Assistive technology (AT): products, equipment, and systems that enhance learning, working, and daily living for persons with disabilities.

 On-Site AT Library

-The loan period per device is 28-days but extensions are available.
+The loan period per device is 9 weeks but extensions are available.

 LVCIL has various assistive devices and medical equipment looking for a good home!
 The devices available include amplified telephones, switches, ringers, CapTel, commodes, canes, walkers, wheelchairs, scooters, and more.